-The Desert Flower Collection was inspired by the resiliency of women like May Zu Yin who come to Eden after experiencing immense disappointments and trauma.
-They are like the desert flowers that miraculously flourish in the harshest conditions.
+The Desert Flower Collection was inspired by the resiliency of women like Zu Yin who come to Eden after experiencing so many disappointments and trauma in their lives.
+They are like the desert flower that miraculously not only survives – but flourishes – in the harshest conditions.

-Women like Zu Yin must work to overcome so much, and yet they bring great joy to a desolate place just like the bursts of pink, purple, and orange found in the most remote desert environments.
+These women bring joy to a desolate place just like the bursts of pink, purple, and orange found in the most remote desert environments.